kamranbekirovyz/asan-login-flutter/README.md

 ### packageName

 The `packageName` under which your project is registered on `ASAN Login` system.
-Make sure to use same String for your app's both `applicationId` on Android side and `CFBundleIdentifier` on iOS side.
+Make sure to use same String for your app's both `applicationId` on Android side and `CFBundleIdentifier` on iOS side to avoid any side effects.

 ### progressColor

-Color which is used to indicate the load progress at the top of the Page.
+Color which is used to indicate the load progress at the top of the `AsanLoginView`.

 ### clearCookies

 When `clearCookies` is set to `true` user stays as logged in if previously logged.
 When set to `false` (which is recommended to use as a configuration for most of the use cases of `ASAN Login`) user gets redirected to the login page of `ASAN Login` everytime.

-### isDevMode
+### environment

+Defines environment for `ASAN Login`.
 For more info on `dev` and `prod` environments, please refer to `ASAN Login`'s documentation provided to your institution.

 ### onLogin